ikoniqoz/nitrodocs/content/guides/themes/theme-layouts.md

 Same for all your other layout files, they will load the mobile version if you browse to the page with anything CodeIgniter thinks is a mobile phone.

-<strong>Note:</strong> PyroCMS does not consider an iPad a mobile device, so it will not load your mobile layouts if the user is accessing your site via an iPad.
-Note also that new PyroCMS default themes use
+<strong>Note:</strong> NitroCMS does not consider an iPad a mobile device, so it will not load your mobile layouts if the user is accessing your site via an iPad.
+Note also that new NitroCMS default themes use
 [responsive design](http://en.wikipedia.org/wiki/Responsive_Web_Design) (try resizing this page in your browser.)